Skip to main content

 Tools and infrastructure we use for this capability.

-LangGraph (stateful agent workflows)CrewAI (role-based multi-agent)AutoGen (conversational multi-agent)MCP — Model Context ProtocolLangSmith / Langfuse (tracing and evaluation)OpenAI GPT-4o / Anthropic Claude / GeminiPostgres + pgvector (agent memory store)Redis (short-term agent state and caching)
+LangGraph (stateful agent workflows)CrewAI (role-based multi-agent)AutoGen (conversational multi-agent)MCP — Model Context ProtocolOpenAI GPT-4o / Anthropic Claude / GeminiLangSmith / Langfuse (tracing and evaluation)Postgres + pgvector (agent memory store)Redis (short-term agent state and caching)

 Why Fordel

-We know why agents hallucinate tool calls, why state machines deadlock, and why multi-agent systems generate incoherent handoffs.
-That knowledge comes from running these systems under real load, not from reading the framework docs.
+We know why agents hallucinate tool calls (missing validation), why LangGraph state machines deadlock (ambiguous conditional edges), and why multi-agent handoffs break (underspecified output contracts).
+That knowledge comes from running these systems under real load.

 MCP-First Architecture

-We design your systems as MCP servers from the start, making every capability you build accessible to any agent, any model, any orchestration layer.
-You are not locked into a single framework choice.
+We design your systems as MCP servers from day one, so every capability you build is accessible to any agent, any model, and any orchestration layer without custom integration work.
+You don't end up rewriting the same tool five times for five different frameworks.

-We build the eval harness before we build the agent.
-If we cannot measure whether the agent is doing the right thing, we do not ship it.
+We build the evaluation harness before we build the agent — if we can't measure whether it's doing the right thing, we don't ship it.
+Task completion rate and tool call accuracy are the metrics that matter, not vibes-based prompt testing.

-A chatbot responds.
-An agent acts.
-Agents have access to tools — APIs, databases, code execution environments — and use them to complete tasks rather than just generate text.
-They maintain state across multiple steps, make decisions about which tools to use, and can operate without a human in the loop for each action.
+A chatbot generates text in response to input.
+An agent has access to tools — APIs, databases, code execution environments — and uses them to complete multi-step tasks without a human approving every action.
+Agents maintain state across steps, make routing decisions, and can run workflows end-to-end.

 When should I use LangGraph versus CrewAI?

-LangGraph is the right choice when your workflow has explicit state that needs to persist between steps, when you need human-in-the-loop checkpoints, or when you are building for a regulated context that requires auditability.
-CrewAI fits better when you want multiple specialized agents collaborating on a goal in parallel, with a more accessible abstraction for teams new to agent development.
+LangGraph is the right fit when your workflow has explicit state that persists between steps, when you need auditable HITL checkpoints, or when you're building in a regulated context.
+CrewAI works better when you want multiple specialized agents collaborating on a shared goal in parallel and your team needs a more accessible abstraction to get started.

-What is MCP and why does it matter for agents?
+What is MCP and why should I care?

-Model Context Protocol is an open standard (published by Anthropic) that defines how AI models discover and invoke tools.
-Building your systems as MCP servers means any agent, any model, any orchestration framework can use your capabilities without custom integration work.
-It is the difference between building a tool once and building the same integration five times for five different agent frameworks.
+Model Context Protocol is an open standard published by Anthropic that defines how AI models discover and invoke tools.
+Building your internal systems as MCP servers means any agent, any model, and any orchestration framework can use your capabilities without custom glue code.
+It's the difference between building an integration once versus rebuilding it every time you change frameworks.

-How do you handle agent reliability in production?
+How do you handle reliability in production agents?

-Reliability comes from three things: deterministic tool interfaces (every tool call has validation, retry, and timeout handling), typed state schemas (so agents cannot generate structurally invalid state), and comprehensive tracing (so failures are inspectable within seconds of occurring).
-We build all three into every agent system we deploy.
+Three things: deterministic tool interfaces with validation, retry logic, and timeout handling on every tool call; typed state schemas so agents can't generate structurally invalid state; and full trace logging so failures are inspectable within seconds.
+We build all three into every system we deploy — none of it is optional.

 How long does it take to build a production agent?

-A focused, single-agent system for a well-scoped workflow takes four to six weeks from design to production deployment — including evaluation harness, monitoring, and HITL checkpoints.
-Multi-agent systems with complex orchestration and custom MCP server development typically run eight to fourteen weeks depending on integration complexity.
+A focused single-agent system for a well-scoped workflow runs four to six weeks from design to production — including evaluation harness, monitoring, and HITL checkpoints.
+Multi-agent systems with complex orchestration and custom MCP server development typically run eight to fourteen weeks depending on how many external integrations are involved.

 Ready to work with us?